 - Fault: Driver D. The driver must always yield to pedestrians and ensure the path is clear before initiating the turn.
 If Driver D hits a pedestrian, they are at fault.

-- Incorrect Signaling Leading to Collision
+- Incorrect Signalling Leading to Collision

 - Driver E: The driver attempting the three-point turn.